SturmFlosse/moonbackup/README.md

 - Instead of calling other cron jobs in the scripts, call the script directly (not suitable for mail notifications)

-- No inclusion of a command to start a scrub task (I did not find a working command - still searching...)
+- No inclusion of a command to start a scrub task (Solution is still being tested and not implemented in a script)
+  - Solution: A shell command could be " midclt call pool.scrub.scrub <poolname> " (Reference: https://www.truenas.com/docs/api/scale_websocket_api.html#pool.scrub)
+  - Please do your own testing.
+I will only implement it in a script if I know it works!

 - When the system gets powered on manually, scripts run automatically and shutdown the system before the admin can configure something.
   - First solution: Picking a time for powering on the system right after the cron schedule.
 Then disabling the cron job "Run Replication Check Use Lockfile" right after logging into the WebUI.
 Enabling it before shutting down againg to start the automation next time the system gets powered on.